Academic Support

 (※ Program details may vary depending on operational conditions.)

-Research Skills Enhancement Workshop & Special Lecture on English Thesis Writing (Administration Team, University College)
+Research Skills Enhancement & Special Lecture on Thesis Writing (Administration Team, University College)

 - Eligibility : Graduate students